-As of December 31, 2021 and 2020, there were five and six major customers, respectively, that accounted for 84.15% and 67.38%, respectively, of notes and accounts receivable.
+As of December 31, 2022 and 2021, there were both five major customers, respectively, that accounted for 72.58% and 84.15%, respectively, of notes and accounts receivable.
 Thus, credit risk is significantly centralized.
 In order to minimize credit risk, the Group periodically evaluates the major clients' financial positions and the possibility of collecting notes and accounts receivables to ensure the uncollectible amount is recognized appropriately as loss allowance.